RoboticMind/Gridcoin-Site/Wiki/FAQ.md

 Look for the %appdata%\\Roaming\\GridcoinResearch\\walletbackups folder.

-Find the youngest backup.
+Find the most recent backup.

+Shutdown the wallet

 Copy it to the %appdata%\\Roaming\\GridcoinResearch directory and rename it wallet.dat.

-Restart.
+Restart the wallet.

 If you have no backup you will have to do the -salvagewallet as starting option.